-Cole Smith is a filmmaker from Charlotte, NC.
-He is a graduate of the U.S. Air Force Academy (B.S. in English Literature) and a former nuclear weapons operator.
-He is an MFA candidate in Screenwriting at Columbia University in New York City.
+Cole Smith is a writer and director from Charlotte, NC.
+He is a graduate of the U.S. Air Force Academy and served as an Air Force officer from 2012 to 2017.
+He received his M.F.A. in Screenwriting at Columbia University in New York City.

 In addition to his work as a filmmaker and essayist, Cole is an accomplished rock climber and alpinist.
-He is also a motorcycle enthusiast who, for about 6 months, lived full time off of the back of his dual sport motorcycle as he drove the American West.
+He is also a motorcycle enthusiast who, for about 6 months, lived off of the back of his dual sport motorcycle as he drove the American West.

 Collaborators Include: Moth+Flame, Big Machine Label Group, Columbia University, U.S. Air Force, 9 Mind Asylum, Arts in the Armed Forces.